GhostRobo-MAG/PluginMind/README.md

 ## ⚙️ Startup Configuration Validation (Fail-Fast)

-CoinGrok backend implements comprehensive configuration validation at startup to ensure production reliability and prevent runtime failures due to invalid configuration.
+PluginMind backend implements comprehensive configuration validation at startup to ensure production reliability and prevent runtime failures due to invalid configuration.

 ### What is Validated